 Beautiful yellow-colored Theatine Church of Munich

-[Image Courtesy: manfredxy via Canva Pro]
+Image Courtesy: manfredxy via Canva Pro

-Built in the 17th century, Theatine Church of St. Cajetan is said to be inspired by Sant ‘Andrea della Valle, a minor basilica in Rome, Italy.
-That is why, you will see the High Baroque style from Italy amply reflected in the architecture.
-In fact, this was the first religious building north of Alps to be designed in this style.
+Built in the 17th century, the Theatine Church of St. Cajetan is said to have been inspired by Sant ‘Andrea della Valle, a minor basilica in Rome, ItalyThat is why the architecture amply reflects the High Baroque style from Italy.
+In fact, this was the first religious building north of the Alps to be designed in this style.

 Two towers, each 66 meters high, were added later.
-The façade was designed much later in the 18th century by a Belgian architect in the Rococo style.
-Bright yellow color and a typical Mediterranean appearance (have a look at my article on Sicilian Baroque to see the similarities) make the Theatinekirche a unique landmark in Munich.
+The façade was designed much later, in the 18th century, by a Belgian architect in the Rococo style.

 Church of the Savior – Salvatorkirche